 Nonprofit staff who are interested in practical and tangible technology training and located in the United States are encouraged to apply.
 Participants should be staff responsible for the advancement and implementation of a technology project at their organization.
 This may include staff from anywhere within an organization, but we do not include board members or volunteers.

-Applications for the 2020 cohort open August 17.
+Applications for the 2020 cohort closed on September 8.